peachypeachyy/Unity-ML-Agents-F18Simulations/README.md

 ![My Image](https://github.com/peachypeachyy/portfolio-contents/blob/main/rl-aircraft_ai/supporting_assets/Aircraft_successfull_landing.png)

-The metrics and evaluation show a steady rise of the cumulative reward over time indicating successfull reinforcement learning
+The metrics and evaluation show a steady rise in the cumulative reward over time indicating successful reinforcement learning

 ![My Image](https://github.com/peachypeachyy/portfolio-contents/blob/main/rl-aircraft_ai/supporting_assets/Cumulative_Reward_Aircraft_Landing-1.png)

-The learning rate, gradient descent and number of hidden neural networks were tweaked to provide superior performance over previous runs.
+The learning rate, gradient descent and the number of hidden neural networks were tweaked to provide superior performance over previous runs.

 ![My Image](https://github.com/peachypeachyy/portfolio-contents/blob/main/rl-aircraft_ai/supporting_assets/Cumulative_Reward_al_20_x_al_18.png)

-It is visible that the Green line is rising steadily and is much more fine tuned compared to the yellow line which is very choppy.
+It is visible that the Green line is rising steadily and is much more fine-tuned compared to the yellow line which is very choppy.

 # Conclusion

-Therefore using reinforcement learning with Tensorflow interfacing with Unity as a simulation engine, we were able to train the agent with real life circumstances to provide a near real-time simulation.
+Therefore using reinforcement learning with Tensorflow interfacing with Unity as a simulation engine, we were able to train the agent with real-life circumstances to provide a near real-time simulation.